 The Airport expansion will create significant investment and jobs in the G21 region, with the $39 million construction creating 250 jobs during construction, 91 of which will be direct, and 37 direct ongoing jobs after construction, 28 of which will be direct.
 It will also diversify the Golden Plains Shire’s predominantly agricultural economy, and complement Ballarat and Avalon airports.

-- $5 million to develop a master plan and construct a terminal building
+- $3.5 million to construct a multi-purpose terminal building,

 - $3 million to seal the second runway and taxiway connections,

 - $500,000 for runway lighting, including a full RNAV Instrument Flight Rules navigations system.